shoaib-fixes/TechnicalAssignment/README.md

 ## Overview
 This repository contains the automated test suite as requested.
 It is built with C# and NUnit using Selenium for browser automation, Selenium.Axe for Accessibility testing, Lighthouse for performance testing and generates reports with ExtentReports.

+A BugReport.md file can be found the project root.

 ## Key Features
 - Modern .NET Architecture: Built with C# on .NET, using Dependency Injection (Microsoft.Extensions.DependencyInjection) for a clean, decoupled, and scalable design.
 - Test-Level Isolation: Each test runs in a new, isolated browser instance, eliminating state leakage between tests and enabling reliable parallel execution.